Skip to content

 • Deadline: When work should be complete on the task (determines if a task becomes overdue)

 Both timing elements can be set for tasks within processes (when creating templates) and for one-off tasks (when creating them directly).
-Understanding this distinction helps with better planning and task management.
+Understanding this distinction helps teams plan effectively and meet deadlines consistently.

 What is the difference between tasks and steps?